jeffreyhanson/jeffreyhanson.github.io/_posts/experiences/2015-11-02-workshops.md

 	+ "Introduction to Geospatial Analysis" coordinated by Hawthorne Beyer at The University of Queensland, Australia.
 	+ "Introduction to Spatial Data Analysis in R" workshop coordinated by Hawthorne Beyer at The University of Queensland, Australia.
 * 2011
-	+ "Introducing R" coordinated by Simon Blomberg at The University of Queensland, Australia
+	+ "Introducing R" coordinated by Simon Blomberg at The University of Queensland, Australia.